-If you have a failure of an UltraSPARC processor, the dual data switch, the external cache SRAMs, or the associated support ASICs, the failed processor can be isolated from the remainder of the system by a power-on self-test (POST) configuration step.
+If you have a failure of an UltraSPARC-III processor, the dual data switch, the external cache SRAMs, or the associated support ASICs, the failed processor can be isolated from the remainder of the system by a power-on self-test (POST) configuration step.
 As long as there is at least one functioning processor available in the configuration, the system can operate.

 When POST completes testing the memory subsystem, any faulty banks of memory will be identified.
 POST can then reconfigure the memory configuration using only reliable memory banks, taking advantage of the highly configurable nature of the address-match logic in the memory controller.

-Both the customer mean time between failure and the customer availability measures of the system are enhanced by the Sun Fire system's capability to configure redundant components.
+Both the customer mean time between failure and the customer availability measures of the system are enhanced by the Sun Fire system system's capability to configure redundant components.
 There are no components in the system that cannot be configured redundantly if the customer desires.
 Each system board is capable of independent operation.
-The Sun Fire system is built with multiple system boards and is inherently capable of operating when only a subset of the configured boards is functional.
+The Sun Fire system system is built with multiple system boards and is inherently capable of operating when only a subset of the configured boards are functional.

-You can configure systems with multiple connections to the peripheral devices, enabling redundant controllers and channels.
+You can configure systems with multiple connections to the peripheral devices enabling redundant controllers and channels.
 Software maintains the multiple paths and can switch to an alternate path on the failure of the primary path.

 The system controller is controlled though a console interface workstation.
 Redundant system controllers and interfaces can be configured if the customer desires.

-To reduce repair time, the Sun Fire system has been designed with a number of maintenance capabilities and aids.
+To reduce repair time, the Sun Fire system system has been designed with a number of maintenance capabilities and aids.
 These are used by the Sun Fire system administrator and by the service provider.

-No jumpers are required for configuration of the Sun Fire system.
+No jumpers are required for configuration of the Sun Fire system system.
 This makes for a much easier installation of new and/or upgraded system components.
 There are no slot dependencies other than the special slots required for the System Controller and Repeater boards.

-56-VDC power supplies can be hot-swapped with no interruption to the system.
+Bulk 56-volt power supplies can be hot-swapped with no interruption to the system.
 This assumes that the system is configured from the factory for power supply redundancy.

-If a fan fails, the remaining working fans are set to high-speed operation by the system controller to compensate for the reduced airflow.
+If a fan fails, the remaining working fans are set to high-speed operation by the system controller in order to compensate for the reduced airflow.
 The system is designed to operate normally under these conditions until the failed fan assembly is serviced.
 The fan trays can be hot-swapped with no interruption to the system.